 In the unusual event that someone is not entirely happy with something related to school practice, initially the normal first point of contact should be informed (i.e. class teacher, teaching assistant or key worker).
-Alternatively if the concern raised is in regard to a staff member contact should be with the Assistant Head Teacher or Vice-Principal.
+Alternatively if the concern raised is in regard to a staff member contact should be with the Principal.